WELT/BÜHNE

 WELCOME TO A GLOBAL PLAYWRIGHTS' UTOPIA!

-In the first week of June, Munich will once again become a hub for international contemporary drama.
-We look forward to welcoming authors from around the world to the city – artists who act as seismographs of our time, offering vital perspectives to help us navigate the complexities of the present.
+In the first week of June, Munich once again became a hub for international contemporary drama.
+We welcomed authors from around the world to the city – artists who acted as seismographs of their time, offering vital perspectives to help navigate the complexities of the present.

-You may encounter familiar faces at the third edition of the festival.
-At its heart, WELT/BÜHNE seeks to forge connections that span continents — and that last beyond the seven days.
-Each year, the WELT/BÜHNE collective grows, enriched by new authors and theatre-makers, often recommended by fellow participants.
-In this way, the programme is curated «from within».
+Familiar faces returned for the third edition of the festival.
+At its heart, WELT/BÜHNE aimed to forge connections that spanned continents — and that would last beyond the seven days.
+Each year, the WELT/BÜHNE collective grew, enriched by new authors and theatre-makers, often recommended by fellow participants.
+In this way, the programme was curated «from within».

-For this year’s edition, WELT/BÜHNE authors explore the theme of borders and present their reflections in the audio walk «Borders between us».
+For this year’s edition, WELT/BÜHNE authors explored the theme of borders and presented their reflections in the audio walk «Borders between us».
 As border fences rise ever higher and the «right» passport becomes the world’s actual currency, we ask: can shared intellectual and sensual experiences in the theatre help us transcend both geographical and ideological divisions – or is that merely a utopian dream?

-This year’s festival features guest performances from Chile, Iran, and the United States (performed in their original languages), readings with the Residenztheater ensemble, artist talks with invited experts, productions of the Residenztheater – and of course, parties.
-Let’s celebrate theatre, this «strange gift of the present» (Thom Luz), together.
+This year’s festival featured guest performances from Chile, Iran, and the United States (performed in their original languages), readings with the Residenztheater ensemble, artist talks with invited experts, productions of the Residenztheater – and of course, parties.
+Together we celebrated the theatre, this «strange gift of the present» (Thom Luz).

 WELT/BÜHNE - The Festival 2024